 Before law school, Clara worked as an investigator on the United States Financial Crisis Inquiry Commission, the bipartisan commission established by Congress to investigate and report on the causes of the 2008 financial crisis.

-Susannah Nagle, a managing associate in Orrick's New York office, is a member of the Technology Companies Group.
+Susannah Nagle, a managing associate resident in Orrick’s New York and Washington, D.C., offices, is a member of the Technology Companies Group.

 Susannah advises high growth technology companies on a variety of matters, including venture capital financings, mergers and acquisitions, and corporate governance and securities matters.

 Prior to joining Orrick, Susannah was a staff attorney at Lawyers Alliance for New York, where she provided business and transactional legal services to nonprofit organizations.

 Natalie Nahabet is a Managing Associate in Orrick's Los Angeles

 office and a member of the Complex Litigation & Dispute Resolution group.
 She focuses her practice on complex business litigation and provides advice on tactical solutions to the problems faced at all stages of litigation by industry-leading clients in the manufacturing, technology and financial sectors.

 Most recently, Natalie first chaired an arbitration where she successfully defended Microsoft Corporation in a matter involving the permanent suspension of a Skype user claiming millions in damages.

 Natalie's experience covers a broad range of matters, including civil litigation, mass tort and product liability, financial institutions and tech companies.